gradle/android-cache-fix-gradle-plugin/README.md

 ## List of issues

-You can take a look at the list of issues that the plugin fixes by looking at the code of [`AndroidCacheFixPlugin`](https://github.com/gradle/android-cache-fix-gradle-plugin/blob/master/src/main/groovy/org/gradle/android/AndroidCacheFixPlugin.groovy) itself.
+You can take a look at the list of issues that the plugin fixes by looking at the classes in  [`org.gradle.android.workarounds`](https://github.com/gradle/android-cache-fix-gradle-plugin/blob/master/src/main/groovy/org/gradle/android/workarounds).
 It contains a number of `Workaround` implementations annotated with `@AndroidIssue`.
 The Javadoc has a short description of the problem, and the annotation gives information about when the problem was introduced, what is the first version of the Android plugin that fixes it, and there's a link to the issue on Android's issue tracker:

 ```groovy
 /**